RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 #### Step 8.1: Parity tests
 - For every HTO in CarShack: compare `SirenConverter` JSON output vs `ToSiren()` JSON output
-- Fix any discrepancies in the generator
+- Fix any discrepancies in the generator, prompt when in doubt

 #### Step 8.2: Opt-in migration in CarShack
 - Migrate CarShack controllers one by one to use `hto.ToSiren(resolver)`